YASH-MOHARIR/MojiMatch-Kiro/README.md

 Built specifically for Reddit with:
 - Automatic username integration (no login required) via Devvit's Reddit API
 - Redis-backed leaderboards (All-Time, Weekly, GOD Mode) with sorted sets for efficient queries
-- Custom splash screen with personalized challenge message: "Hey [username]!
-Think You're Fast Enough? 🔥"
+- Custom splash screen with animated background (splash-background-mobile.gif) and "🎮 I Accept the Challenge!" button
+- Post title: "🎮 MojiMatcher - Think You Can Beat the High Score? 🏆"
 - Game-end emoji reveal with golden pulsing glow effect (opacity cycles 0.6-1.0) that helps players learn
 - Seamless integration with Reddit's Devvit platform using Express server and React client
 - Runs directly in Reddit posts using Devvit's webview technology